 Is joining our mission to lead people in worship something you want to be a part of?

-Faith Alive: This guitar ensemble plays every other weekend at 11:30 Mass.
+Faith Alive: This guitar ensemble plays at some Masses.
 Guitars, bass guitars, mandolins-anything with strings is welcome!
 Singers who want to join in are also welcome.

-Youth Worship Band(YWB): High school and college students come together to form a band and lead contemporary music at the 5:30pm Mass.
+Youth Worship Band(YWB): High school and college students come together to form a band and lead contemporary music at mass.
 This group also travels to visit other churches and community events spreading the message that young people can lead excellent, prayerful music.

-Cantors: Cantors are used at 4pm, 7:30 and 9:30 to help lead the assembly in song.
+Cantors: Cantors are used to help lead the assembly in song.
 The cantor is sometimes by themselves, sometimes backed up by the choir.
 Practicing and preparing on your own time is a must, but extra rehearsals times can be scheduled with an accompanist if need be.